 You can choose when you want to help by booking on your availability on our CVSS rota (Three Rings).
-Sailing days are Mondays, Tuesdays, Wednesdays and Saturdays May to October.
-Occasionally we offer Thursdays also.
+Following the COVID-19 Lockdown we are initially reintroducing sailing during May on Saturdays only.

 Our volunteers work in teams under the direction of a Sailing Leader and they are always keen to support newcomers and to provide any necessary training.

 If you you are a lakeside volunteer we will work within your 'comfort zone'.
 If you don't want to sail or Katakanu we have lots of shore based jobs you can do.
 In fact all of these are absolutely critical to keeping CVSS on the water.

 As a new volunteer we will arrange a DBS check for you if you don't already have one and are over 16 years.
 CVSS arranges this and there are no costs.

 We will introduce you to the team and to key staff and provide safety information on your first visit.

 From then on if you might want to assist on the water we will take you sailing in an access dinghy and help build up your skills so that you can become a buddy sailor in time.

 You will learn how to moor our access dinghies safely, how to rig them and how to help disabled sailors board both dinghies and Katakanus.
 You will also learn about hoisting disabled people and fitting slings.

 As you become more familiar with the operation you may be asked to crew a patrol or safety boat (powered boats) with an experienced helm.
 Of course we do not expect you to gain these skills in a couple of visits!